Global ESG Material Events and Sentiment Data by ESG Analytics

 Finding the right Event Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular Event Data providers that you might want to buy Event Data from are Alqami, Boston Analytics, RavenPack, Burbio, and Eventful.
+Popular Event Data providers that you might want to buy Event Data from are ESG Analytics, Alqami, ACLED Data, RavenPack, and Boston Analytics.

 Where can I buy Event Data?

 Data providers and vendors listed on Datarade sell Event Data products and samples.
-Popular Event Data products and datasets available on our platform are EDI Fixed Income Data Global (40 event types, 13 years history) by Exchange Data International, FACTSET Event-Driven Data (Global Coverage) - 1.7 Million Company Corporate Events by FACTSET, and Complementics Global Geo-location Event Data Stream (Updated Every 5 Mins.) by Complementics.
+Popular Event Data products and datasets available on our platform are Global ESG Material Events and Sentiment Data by ESG Analytics by ESG Analytics, EDI Fixed Income Data Global (40 event types, 13 years history) by Exchange Data International, and Complementics Global Geo-location Event Data Stream (Updated Every 5 Mins.) by Complementics.